Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics

 By Hensel's lemma, for any $p\nmid l_0$ and $p\mid r$, one has $\omega(pr)=\omega(r)p^{L-1}$, and by the Chinese remainder theorem, for any $p\nmid r$, $\omega(rp)=\omega(r)\omega(p)$.
 Hence

 This implies $\varrho_r(p)=1+O(p^{-\frac{1}{2}})$ uniformly for any prime $p$ and any $r\in\BN_{\neq 0}$, so by Mertens' first theorem on arithmetic progressions (cf. e.g. \cite[Theorem 2.2]{Iwaniec-Kolwalski}), the hypotheses of Theorem \ref{thm:I-F}, in particular \eqref{eq:half-dim}, are satisfied for the arithmetic function $\varrho_r$ and the set $\CP_{Q_2}^\prime$ uniformly for any $r$ (that is, the remainder term $K$ in \eqref{eq:half-dim} depends only on $Q_1,Q_2$ and is independent of $r$).
-Next we need to evaluate, for each $d\in\BN_{\neq 0}$, the cardinality of the subsequence $\CA(T)_{rd}$, using \eqref{eq:omegaNr} and the definition of $\omega_r,\varrho_r$: